 - Sadistic Choice: In The Lost Episode, when Aeofel is dangling from a rope above an acid pool where Jim is stranded, both of them almost botch a roll to grab each other's hands, so the DM rules that they grab hands but Aeofel has to decide whether to let go or to fall into the acid himself.
 His phobia of acid ultimately wins over the Power of Friendship.
 Wil and Mike actually play this entire scene out over the gaming table.

 - Sequel Hook: Set up early in season 8, even before the season's actual adventure is set up.
-Omin receives a letter from the Baldur's Gate chapter of Acquisitions Inc. asking him to mediate with the local authorities, so that season's adventure is essentially a detour on the party's trip to Baldur's Gate, where season 9 will presumably take place.
+Omin receives a letter from the Baldur's Gate chapter of Acquisitions Inc. asking him to mediate with the local authorities, so that season's adventure is essentially a detour.
+The Baldur's Gate story is the focus of "Playing With Fire".

 Jim: Yeah, it's like a coat, but it's magical.